RodrigoMvs123/Social-Media-Content-Calendar-V1/README.md

 - **Calendar Views**: Month, List, and Grid views for visualizing your content schedule
 - **Post Management**: Create, edit, and delete posts across multiple platforms
 - **AI Content Generation**: Generate content ideas and full posts with AI assistance
-- **Multi-Platform Support**: Schedule posts for Twitter, LinkedIn, Facebook, and Instagram
+- **Multi-Platform Support**: Schedule posts for X (formerly Twitter), LinkedIn, Facebook, and Instagram
 - **Filtering & Search**: Filter posts by platform, status, and search by content
 - **Persistent Storage**: Store your data in PostgreSQL or SQLite database
 - **User Accounts**: Create and manage user accounts with secure authentication